plan-net/core4/docs/source/config.rst

 local configuration
 ===================

-The local configuration is used to overwrite core4 standard and plugin configuration keys/values for your concrete system setup.
-You can only specify keys which are either present in core4 standard  (``config/core.yaml``) or plugin configuration.
+The local configuration is used to overwrite core4 standard and project configuration keys/values for your concrete system setup.
+You can only specify keys which are either present in core4 standard  (``config/core.yaml``) or project configuration.
 All other keys/values are silently ignored.

 .. _env_config: